pjlambert/digitization_documents_with_gemini_tutorial/README.md

 # digitization-tutorial

-Reproducible digitization workflow (R/Python scripts + manuscript).
-This repo demonstrates a pipeline to preprocess images/PDFs, run binary and structured OCR/transcription, and extract images and structured data, together with a LaTeX manuscript describing the approach.
+Reproducible digitization workflow (R/Python scripts + slides).
+This repo demonstrates a pipeline to preprocess images/PDFs, run binary and structured OCR/transcription, and extract images and structured data, together with LaTeX slides describing the approach.

 ## Repository structure